 - For the second half of March 2019: 100% transfer bonus (which brought the rate to 1,000 Capital One miles = 1,0000 Emirates miles)

 - In June 2019: 20% transfer bonus (which brought the rate to 1,000 Capital One miles = 900 Flying Blue miles)

 - In May 2019: 50% transfer bonus (which brought the rate to 1,000 Capital One Miles = 938 JetBlue points)

 - CURRENT: From mid September through the end of October 2019: 33.3% transfer bonus (which brings the rate to 1,000 Capital One miles = 1,000 Qantas miles)

 Capital One Mile Earning Cards

-The Capital One® Venture® Rewards Credit Card has a sign up bonus offer of 50,000 miles for spending $3,000 within three months.
-Category bonuses are 10 Capital One miles per dollar spent at hotels.com through January 2020 and 2x on everything else.
+The Capital One® Venture® Rewards Credit Card has a sign up bonus offer of 50,000 miles for spending $3,000 within three months, and earns 2 miles per dollar spent on ALL purchases.
 You’ll also get $100 in the form of a statement credit to cover a Global Entry or TSA Pre✓ application fee.
 The $95 annual fee is waived for the first year.

 Capital One® Spark® Miles for Business offers a jumbo 200,000 mile sign up bonus for spending a total of $50,000 within three months.
 That bonus is broken into two tiers: the first 50,000 bonus miles is unlocked after spending $5,000 in three months, and the remaining 150,000 bonus miles you’ll receive once you spent the full $50,000 within six months.
 You’ll earn 2x on all purchases, get a $100 statement credit for Global Entry or TSA Pre✓, and avoid the $95 annual for the first year as it’s waived.